Doomlazer/KQIV-TBoR/README.md

 Copy resouce.001, resource.004 and resource.map to your KQ4 game folder and run in ScummVM.
 Requires the retail version of KQ4 (Steam or GOG).

-DOSBox warning: recently this mod started crashing with the "Out of heap space" message.
+DOSBox warning: recently this mod started crashing in DOSBox with the "Out of heap space" message.
 It happens sometimes when entering the Fisherman, Dwarf or Ogre houses for apparently no reason.
-I've delt with these heap issues before and have always been able to track down the problem, but so far I haven't found a way to reliably reproduce the crash.
+I've delt with these heap issues before and have always been able to track down and fix the problem, but so far I haven't found a way to reliably reproduce the crash.
 It's inconsistant and when it does happen, there should be pleanty of memory available.

 I've already spent at least a dozen hours working on this crash with no progress and I'm losing hope it can be fixed.
 So far, this crash has not appeared at all in ScummVM, so use that I guess.
 This mod sucks anyway and I fucking hate it.